efischer19/django_mysql_retry_init/README.md

 # django_mysql_retry_init

-Django mysql backend extension that will wait-and-retry when making the initial connection
+Django backend extension implementing the recommendations at https://docs.docker.com/compose/startup-order/ for the case of a django application using MySQL.

+This is for startup only, I make no attempt at dealing with lost connections during operation.